 - Product whitepapers

 - Sales presentation visual aids

 - Business cards

-Do not create a gap between the value of what they’re delivering and the quality of your marketing materials.
+Do not create a gap between the value of what your collateral types and sales reps are delivering and the quality of your product or service offering.
 Offering a unique level of service, distinct pricing, or a fine product will be ignored in a poorly designed collateral piece printed off the office copier.
 (Steak doesn’t look as tasty served on a piece of cardboard box!)

 Invest in high-quality materials.

 When you’re going to print a brochure or booklet, make sure to choose an experienced printer and invest in high-quality materials, as you would for most B2B sales strategies.
-If your paper is thin and gritty and your design isn’t centered, it’s going to leave a bad impression.
+If your paper is thin and gritty and your design isn’t centered, it’s going to leave a bad impression with your potential customer.
 Invest in thicker stock with a gloss or other specialized coating.
 It might cost a little more, but it’s going to leave potential clients with a much stronger impression of your brand.

 Consider the level of the decision makers you’re trying to reach.